ivandamg/Pan-genes/README.md

 # 3. Analysis of core-genes by population.

+- Find a unique identifier for all genes in a population.
+Ex. reference another strain of the species (i.e N16961)

       #change names to a unique ID of each gene in the population
       awk '/^>/{print ">GenePool_" ++i; next}{print}' < Core_N16961.faa > GenePoolCore.fa